Hlsorrells/Megabites/README.md

 An additional feature for members is the delete button on their personal page.
 When users save a recipe to their personal page, they have the ability to delete the recipes they are no longer interested in keeping.
 While the recipe is removed from the member's personal page, it remains available to other users through the community home page.

-**UPDATED FEATURE (08/2020)**
+**NEW FEATURE (08/2020)**
+Courtesy of Thomas Rider and Heather Sorrells

 Members can now submit reviews on recipes including a star rating to promote favorites to the community.
 Reviews will only show the member's username so privacy is maintained.
-Star ratings can be seen on the homepage while in the full review can be read on the recipe page.
+The recipe does not have to be saved to the member's page in order to be reviewed which allows members to comment on recipes that they may not have enjoyed.
+The homepage reflects the average star rating for each recipe.
+All of the reviews can be read inside the full recipe page.

 ## Screenshots